sdm4fzi/aas_middleware/Use_cases_aas_transformation.md

 # TODO: open TODOS vor v0.2.0

-- Use more efficiently types when defining the BasyxConnectors
 - Add scanning function that parses an aas server and retrieves all models from it
-- add a normalize data model function to DataModel before parsing it to ensure no redundancy in the DataModel
 - fix the bugs in DataModel with inconsistent data in attributes and internal models.
 Allow removal of models of a DataModel
 - Add File, Operation and Blob Support
-- add support for dict attrributes to be parsed as SubmodelElementCollections
+- add support for dict attrributes to be parsed as SubmodelElementCollections and add tests for it
-- tests for dict attributes
 - add a basyx caching connector with internal caching or redis and also use only one aiohttp session!
 - add support for defining a DataModel with JsonSchema
 - allow to add triggers for workflows on events, also add an Listener and Publisher for pub/sub communication